-Since the CPU from VIPA is configured as Siemens CPU, so the setting of the non-VIPA specific parameters takes place via the Siemens CPU.
+Since the CPU from VIPA is configured as Siemens CPU, so the setting of the non- VIPA specific parameters takes place via the Siemens CPU.
 For parametrization click in the Project area respectively in the Device overview at the CPU part.
 Then the parameters of the CPU part are shown in the Properties dialog.
-Here you can make your parameter settings. § Chap.
-4.8 'Setting standard CPU parameters' page 67
+Here you can make your parameter settings. § Chapter 4.7 'Setting standard CPU parameters' on page 67